-These comprise the UK's traditional own resource and third own resource contributions to the EU.
-The former are customs duties paid on a range of products imported from non-member states, and levies charged on the production of sugar to recover part of the costs of subsidising the export of surplus EU sugar on to the world market.
-EU third own resources are VAT-based contributions which represent a notional extra 1% on the VAT base, but are capped at 0.5% of Gross National Income (GNI), hence the adjustment to VAT contributions.
-Payments of both traditional and third own resource contributions are classified as taxes paid direct to the EU.
-Estimates are sourced from HMRC and are converted to an accruals basis using agreed methodologies.
+These comprise the UK's traditional own resource contributions to the EU which are customs duties paid on a range of products imported from non-member states, and levies charged on the production of sugar to recover part of the costs of subsidising the export of surplus EU sugar on to the world market.
+Payments for traditional own resource contributions are classified as taxes paid direct to the EU.
+Estimates are sourced from HMRC and are converted to an accruals basis using agreed methodology.